Inside:The Best Board Games For Teens: Great For Family Game Night

 5) Risk – Let’s switch gears from the chatty games and take this game, perfect for only 2 players, more if desired.
 The game of global domination requires strategy, logic, and skill as you command an army in it’s quest to defeat the enemy.
 This was a big favorite of my hubs as a young man and remains popular among the teens I surveyed.

 6) The Settlers of Catan – This is a newer and extremely popular game, especially among young teens.
 Designed for up to 5 players, the overall strategy is to gather resources and successfully settle a new land and each time the game is played, things are different, lending itself to long term play.
 There are several sets that may be purchased as add-ons to keep the game going once players conquer this initial edition.

 7) Loaded Questions – Silliness abounds in this crazy game of “What If” and this is perfect for groups or just your family game time.
 With over 1 million games sold, the reviews and sales speak to the fact that this is a no brainer, it’s fun in a box!

-8) Word On The Street – Described as a hilarious tug of words, this game is full of excitement and laughter as teams try to distract one another from forming words and pull them to their side of the street.
-Oodles of excellent reviews and raves from young adults to grandparents, I’m grabbing one for our family and my word loving’ teen!
+8) Word On The Street – Described as a hilarious tug of words, this game is full of excitement and laughter.
+Teams try to distract one another from forming words and pull them to their side of the street.
+Oodles of excellent reviews and raves from young adults to grandparents.
+I’m grabbing one for our family and my word loving’ teen!